kstasko/notes/aws/data-analyst-cert/da-udemy-s3-processing.md

 Lambda code receives an event with a batch of streams records
 - you specify a batch size when setting up the trigger (up to 10k records)
-- `too large a btach size can cause timeouts!`
+- `too large a batch size can cause timeouts!`
 - batches may also be split beyond Lambda's payload limit (6MB)

 Lambda will retry the batch until it succeeds or the data expires